ACM India Doctoral Dissertation Award

 Nomination letter by thesis advisor.
 This letter must include:

-The name, address, and phone number of the advisor,
+The name, address, phone number and email address of the advisor

-The name, mailing address and email address of the candidate, and
+The name, mailing address and email address of the candidate

-An endorsement letter by the department head or a suitable substitute.
+An endorsement letter by the department head or a suitable substitute (in case of a conflict of interest).

 One copy of the thesis in electronic format